How much does a painter and decorator earn?

 How much you earn running a limited company depends on whether you’re still doing the work yourself, or whether you’re employing someone to do it for you and taking a management role instead.
 For the purposes of simplicity, we’ll assume the former here.

 The average hourly rate that a limited company would charge for painting and decorating services is £48, which works out at £384 a day.
-This means you could generate £70,802 a year, but as well as your expenses and your own tax and National Insurance, you’ll also have to pay corporation tax, too.
-What you end up with as your net earnings is therefore highly variable, but within reason your earning power is unlimited!
+This means you could generate £70,802 a year.
+However, in addition to expenses and your own tax and National Insurance, you’ll also have to pay corporation tax.
+What you end up with as your net earnings is therefore highly variable, but within reason, your earning power is unlimited!

 Ways to improve your earnings